pbklink/motif-core/etc/motif-core.api.md

 export interface KeyedCorrectnessSettableListItem extends DisposableRecord, KeyedRecord, CorrectnessSettableListItem {
 }

+// Warning: (ae-forgotten-export) The symbol "KeyedCorrectnessSettableTableRecordDefinition" needs to be exported by the entry point public-api.d.ts
 // Warning: (ae-missing-release-tag) "KeyedCorrectnessTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "KeyedCorrectnessTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface KeyedCorrectnessTableRecordDefinition<Record extends KeyedCorrectnessListItem> extends PayloadTableRecordDefinition<Record> {
+export interface KeyedCorrectnessTableRecordDefinition<Record extends KeyedCorrectnessListItem> extends KeyedCorrectnessSettableTableRecordDefinition<Record> {
 }

 // @public (undocumented)